Topological Fukaya category and mirror symmetry for punctured surfaces: The topological Fukaya category

+extends to a functor from the category $\cR ib$ of ribbon graphs and contractions between them to the category of cyclic sets. \end{proposition}

-\end{proposition} \begin{proof} Roughly, if $X$ and $X'$ are ribbon graphs, a contraction $ X \rightarrow X' $ is a map between the underlying topological spaces having the property that the preimage of each point in $X'$ is either a point, or a sub-tree of $X$.
-We refer the reader to \cite{DK} for additional details on the definition of $\cR ib$ and a proof of the proposition. \end{proof}
+If $X$ and $X'$ are ribbon graphs, a contraction $ X \rightarrow X' $ is a map between the underlying topological spaces having the property that the preimage of each point in $X'$ is either a point, or a sub-tree of $X$.
+We refer the reader to \cite{DK} for additional details on the definition of $\cR ib$ and a proof of the proposition.

 As explained in \cite{D} the functor constructed in Proposition \ref{prop:ribbon} can be enhanced to a functor of $\infty$-categories